Axnjr/SEM7/NLP.md

 # 9. Unsupervised Method for WSD `HyperLex`:
 HyperLex is an unsupervised method for WSD that `clusters word contexts` based on their `semantic similarity`.
-It does not require labeled data and instead relies on the distributional hypothesis: words appearing in similar contexts have similar meanings.
+It does not require labeled data and instead relies on the `distributional hypothesis: words appearing in similar contexts have similar meanings`.
 ## Steps in HyperLex:
 - **Context Representation:**
 For each occurrence of the target word, extract its context (e.g., surrounding words in a fixed window) and represent it as a vector.